BenKey/Cross-Platform-GUI-Programming-with-wxWidgets/README.md

 ## Take Away points:

 ### Buildsystem
-The build system used in this project is CMake, none build system whatsoever were included in the source files from CD-ROM.
-For Chapter 3; wxApp class is not used at all; and therefore only build as a library and can't be debugged without a test executable.
+The build system used in this project is CMake, no build system whatsoever were included in the source files from CD-ROM.
+This poses a few issues if one wishes to build the examples and debug them straight away.
+For instance, the example in Chapter 3 the wxApp class is not used at all and therefore it can only be build as a library and can't be debugged without a test executable.
+The CMakeLists.txt file does not nessessarly follow "best practice" as it uses `link_directories()` and file GLOB for file fetching but it is OK in this context.

 For the purpose of simplicity only a single CMakeLists.txt is provided.
 I'll reserve the learning of using best practises for CMake and test coverage to other resources:
 * CMake: https://www.packtpub.com/en-us/product/cmake-best-practices-9781803239729 & https://github.com/PacktPublishing/CMake-Best-Practices.